zoom/zoom-video-sdk-ui-toolkit-ios/README.md

 ## Installation

 Currently, the Zoom Video SDK UI toolkit is available in Swift Package Manager and Cocoapods.
-The current branch you are viewing right now is the *main* branch which consists of all 3 xcframeworks (ZoomVideoSDK, ZoomVideoSDKUIToolkit, and zoomcml) with all the UI toolkit features listed earlier.
+The current branch you are viewing right now is the *essential* branch which consists of all 3 xcframeworks (ZoomVideoSDK, ZoomVideoSDKUIToolkit, and zoomcml) with all the UI toolkit features listed earlier.
 However, if you do not need the virtual background feature, you can use the *essential* branch instead of the *main* branch.

 ```
 https://github.com/zoom/videosdk-ui-toolkit-ios.git